Types of boilers explained – combi, heat only & system boilers

 - The most energy-efficient boiler among all three

-- Although energy-efficient, combi types become less efficient and effective when installed in a larger home
+- Although energy-efficient, a combi boiler become less efficient and effective when installed in a larger home

-- If you have low mains water pressure, it won’t work as well as you expect it to
+- If you have low mains water pressure, your combi boiler won’t work as well as you expect it to

 - If two or more outlets are used simultaneously, your water flow rate is reduced.
 For example, showering and washing your face in the sink simultaneously will only lead to at least one having hot water